Employees can take parental leave when a child is born or adopted.

 - have or will have responsibility for the care of a child.

-For casual employees to be eligible for unpaid parental leave they need to have:
+Casual employees are eligible for unpaid parental leave if they have:

 - been working for their employer on a regular and systematic basis for at least 12 months